 Residual Income for Agents

-On Exit Realty’s corporate web site, and throughout its recruiting and training materials, the company sells its agent recruiting program designed to benefit both new agents and those currently working at Exit Realty.
+On Exit Realty’s corporate website, and throughout its recruiting and training materials, the company sells its agent recruiting program designed to benefit both new agents and those currently working at Exit Realty.
 In a nutshell, the company hinges its growth on its agents by offering incentives to recruit new agents into the firm.
-Agents who engage in recruiting earn residual income based on the commissions earned by new agents they bring to the firm.
+Agents who engage in recruiting earn passive income based on the commissions earned by new agents they bring to the firm.

 Benefits Structure Breakdown